Clearing Brush in California for Fire Protection

 defensible space is an important factor in protecting your home from being damaged or destroyed.
 Regularly clearing away any kind of dead vegetation or dried out leaves can help to reduce the risk of a wildfire reaching your home.

-Brush clearing is an essential part of creating defensible space around your home to protect it from wildfires.
+Brush removal is an essential part of creating defensible space around your home to protect it from wildfires.
 Regularly removing dead and overgrown vegetation can help to reduce the risk of a wildfire reaching your home and property.
 Be sure to follow the local laws and regulations when clearing brush and creating defensible space.

 keywords: California Clear Brush Local, Brush Clearance, Brush Clearance Requirements, Weed Abatement, Cal Fire Tips